Winter weather procedures in District 58

 2. What is District 58’s e-learning plan?

-Please view District 58’s E-Learning Plan, which was formally approved by the Board of Education in August 2021.
+Please view District 58’s E-Learning Plan, which was formally approved by the Board of Education.
 District 58 will follow this plan if it uses an e-learning day in lieu of an emergency day (also called “snow day”) this school year.

 3. How does District 58 communicate emergency closure information?